 I quit smoking cold turkey and chose not to use patches or gum.
-I have not smoked since despite experiencing cravings and some truly difficult times in the early weeks and years.
+Despite experiencing cravings and some truly difficult times in the early weeks and years, I have not smoked since.
 In the difficult moments, I would tell myself how well I was doing by choosing not to smoke.
 I will be using that sense of pride in those achievements to help me on this journey.

 8. Adjust the goal.

 Moving forward to the London Marathon.
 If I don’t get a place in the public ballot, on the day, I can do the route on the side instead.

 Also, I don’t plan to run.
 I will walk, a necessary adjustment.